Helping you to play responsibly

 Limiting your spend or play

-We set you up with a maximum number of 75 Instant Wins you can play or try in any 24 hour period, and a £350 weekly limit on how much money you can add to your account.
+We set you up with a maximum number of 75 Instant Win Games you can play or try in any 24 hour period, and a £350 weekly limit on how much money you can add to your account.
 You can adjust your limits at any time in the spend and play settings section of your account as long as you don't exceed these maximum limits.
 Reducing your limits takes effect immediately, while increasing your limits will take 24 hours.